 - huge amounts of frustration.

-- pretence that he is satisfied with his sex life when it’s not the case at all
+- pretense that he is satisfied with his sex life when it’s not the case at all

 - sexual disorders (impotence, premature ejaculation)